 Telecommunications companies commonly use VoIP telephony over dedicated and public IP networks.

-Because of the bandwidth efficiency and lower costs of voice over IP, businesses favor VoIP against traditional telephone systems.
-In fact, as early as 2008, 80% of international Private Branch Exchanges (PBXs) were VoIP.
-VoIP competitors offer systems for small to medium and medium to large businesses that offer unified communication services that include phone calls, faxes, voice mail, e-mail, and Web conferences.
+Because of the bandwidth efficiency and lower costs of voice over IP, businesses favor VoIP over traditional telephone systems.
+In fact, as early as 2008, 80% of international Private Branch Exchanges (PBXs) were run on VoIP.
+VoIP offers a range of systems for small to medium and medium to large businesses.
+These are typically unified communication services that include phone calls, faxes, voicemail, email, and Web conferences.
 With VoIP, a single network can handle both voice and data, reducing infrastructure costs.
-Extensions on voice over IP systems cost less than extensions using hardware-based PBXs.
+Extensions on Voice over IP systems cost less than extensions using hardware-based PBXs.